cypress-io/cypress-documentation/source/guides/guides/debugging.md

 # Cypress fiddle

-While learning Cypress it is a good idea to quickly try small tests against simple HTML.
-We have written {% url @cypress/fiddle https://github.com/cypress-io/cypress-fiddle %} plugin for this.
-It can quickly mount given HTML and run Cypress test commands against it.
+While learning Cypress it may be a good idea to try small tests against some simple HTML.
+We have written a {% url @cypress/fiddle https://github.com/cypress-io/cypress-fiddle %} plugin for this.
+It can quickly mount any given HTML and run some Cypress test commands against it.

 # Troubleshooting Cypress